Unboxed-Software/solana-course/content/interest-bearing-token.md

   }),
 ```

 The second instruction `createInitializeInterestBearingMintInstruction` initializes the interest bearing token extension.
 The defining argument that dictates the interest rate will be a variable we create named `rate`.

-The rate is determined by a conversion where 1% is equivalent to 100 basis points.
+The `rate` is defined in [basis points](https://www.investopedia.com/terms/b/basispoint.asp).

 ```tsx
   createInitializeInterestBearingMintInstruction(